raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 great use in the
 general management of persistent connections.
-For example, using DSO sessions for stub-to-recursive DNS-over-TLS {{?RFC7858}} is more flexible for both the client and the server than attempting to manage sessions using just the EDNS(0) TCP Keepalive option {{?RFC7828}}.
+For example, using DSO sessions for stub-to-recursive DNS-over-TLS {{?RFC7858}} is more flexible for both the client and the server than attempting to manage sessions using just the edns-tcp-keepalive EDNS0 Option {{?RFC7828}}.
 The simple set of TLVs defined in this document is sufficient to greatly enhance connection management for this use case.